-Assume that our organization has two wireless networks with different SSIDs, and which are on separate subnets-192.168.0.0/24 and 192.168.1.0/24.
-Also, assume that the mobile devices of the art department employees are configured to connect to the SSID on 192.168.0.0/24, and other employees' devices are configured to connect to 192.168.1.0/24.
-If you're using this approach, it's easiest to think of a subnet tag as the rough equivalent of a user group tag, since you're segregating user groups with subnets.
+For this scenario, our organization has two wireless networks with different SSIDs, that are on separate subnets-192.168.0.0/24 and 192.168.1.0/24.
+The mobile devices of the Art Department employees are configured to connect to the SSID on 192.168.0.0/24, and other employees' devices are configured to connect to 192.168.1.0/24.

-It may be a bit confusing, but the subnet tags appear to rules as if they are user tags, even though the subnet tag isn't part of the user profile.
-A more appropriate name for the condition element type might be "query tag", since the tags are actually associated with the query, not necessarily users.
+With this approach it's easiest to think of a subnet tag as the rough equivalent of a user group tag, since you're using subnets to segregate user groups.
+It may seem a bit confusing, but the subnet tags appear to rules as if they are user tags, even though the subnet tag isn't part of the user profile.
+A more appropriate name for the condition element type might be query tag, since the tags are associated with the query, not necessarily with users.
 Nevertheless, use the user tag condition element to specify the subnet tags in a rule.
-The new version of the rule for art department printers ("Subnet Restricted Printers") in Figure 9 specifies the appropriate subnet instead of the user group tag.
+The new version of the rule for Art Department printers (the Subnet Restricted Printers in Figure 9) specifies the appropriate subnet instead of the user group tag.
 Note that the Public Printers rule doesn't need to change, since it doesn't specify a group tag.

-Subnet Restricted Printers
+Ĉ Subnet Restricted Printers

 General •

 Туре Rule

-lf all 🗘 of the following are true:
+If all I of the following are true:

 service type 🗘 is Printer Sharing

-user tag 🗘 is subnet:192.168.0.0
+user tag 🗘 is subnet:192.168.0.0 🗘

 Then advertise 🗘

 Active \checkmark

 Created Mon Nov 09 2015 18:28:15 GMT-0800 (PST)

 Mon Nov 09 2015 19:26:13 GMT-0800 (PST)

-Edit